Please call to book an appointment for your annual review.

 Your GP may refer you to.This is a new service to help people in Somerset access appropriate mental health support quickly and easily, providing the help you need when you really need it.
 Once referred you will be contacted by a wellbeing coordinator to talk about your situation and identify the service that most suits your needs.

-Diabetic checks are carried out by Anna (Assistant Practitioner).
+Diabetic checks are carried out in two parts.

-For a diabetic check you will now need to book only 1 appointment.
+For a diabetic check you will now need to book the first appointment with either Lauren or Emma (Health Care Assistant).
 This will be a 30 minute appointment.
 Please remember to bring your blood sugar monitoring book and a urine sample.
-When your results are back Anna will work with Lisa (Practice Nurse) and Dr Regan to arrange an appropriate follow up.
+Lauren or Emma will then arrange an appointment with Lisa (Practice Nurse) when your results are back.
+Lisa will liaise with Dr Regan to arrange an appropriate follow up if required.

 For more information about Diabetes see the